- Learning about Chinese folk art

 - Set out dried or fired underglazed clay pieces.

-- Tell the children that they will be applying the glaze to their wall pockets.
-Explain that the clear glaze will cover up the underglaze colors temporarily.
+- Explain to the children that they will be applying glaze, or a clear coating, to add strength to their wall pockets.
+Explain that the glaze will cover up the underglaze colors temporarily.
 When the clay is fired in the kiln again, the glaze will melt and turn clear, allowing the colors to show.

 - To avoid putting on too much clear glaze, which will cause the colors to become cloudy after firing, be sure the children understand that when the glaze is first applied it will look transparent.
 As it dries it becomes opaque.
 The number of coats needed varies according to the glaze instructions, but usually one or two coats are sufficient.